 Fluoride and Sodium Levels – The systems are interconnected in some areas, so water is blended and concentrations may vary.

 Treatment – The District does treat its water with chlorine.
-The District began to add chlorine in 1994 when a few service areas tested positive for total coliform bacteria.
-The District added chlorine to eliminate any type of bacterial contamination that could occur in the water pipes.
-Since 1995, Metro Water has not had further problems with bacterial contamination.
+In 1994, when a few service areas tested positive for total coliform bacteria, the District began to add chlorine to eliminate any type of bacterial contamination that could occur in the water pipes.
+Since 1995, the District has not had further problems with bacterial contamination.

 Additionally, a water treatment system is in place at the South Shannon well site.
 In 1994, the District detected traces, but not violations, of two volatile organic compounds (VOCs) at the South Shannon well.
 While the water met drinking standards, the District sought to remove the VOCs.
-In July 1997, a treatment system began operation.
-Subsequently, the treatment system has consistently provided to customers in the South Shannon service area water free of VOCs.
-The District upgraded that treatment system in 2006 and the new system paid by ADEQ was dedicated in February 2007.
-The South Shannon well site is located in the Shannon Road-Rillito Creek superfund site area that ADEQ is responsible for overseeing the clean up of the groundwater contamination.
-To date, this effort has focused on determining the source of the groundwater contamination.
-ADEQ has reimbursed the District for operation costs of the treatment system, which have totaled over a million dollars since the year 2000.
+In July 1997, the treatment system began operation and has consistently provided customers in the South Shannon service area with water free of VOCs.
+The treatment system was upgraded in 2006 and the new system was paid for by the Arizona Department of Environmental Quality (ADEQ).
+The South Shannon well site is located in the Shannon Road-Rillito Creek superfund site area and ADEQ is responsible for overseeing the cleanup of the groundwater contamination.
+To date, this effort has focused on determining the source of groundwater contamination.
+ADEQ has reimbursed the District for operation costs of the treatment system, which have totaled over a million dollars since 2000.